 This trend is so organically entered in our lives, in the first place, not even in fashion and architecture that we can not speak of it as a momentary trend.

 Proenza Schouler, for example, called the name of the artist Frank Stella - a new collection of designer inspired him to post-painterly abstraction (whatever that means).
 In it, each with its ensemble textures, volume and multi-layer has been designed like a modern sculpture.
 The show was held in the new building of the Whitney Museum of American Art, designed by Renzo Piano genius of modernism, and it has become worthy of some sort of exhibition space for unusual exposure.

-Architecture Paris UNESCO headquarters, which hosted the Loewe show resonated with a collection in which the emphasis was placed on the textures of fabrics and details.
-Phoebe Philo, by Céline designer and chief proponent of minimalism and Joseph behind her, bringing a whole palette of colors to more muted, bet on the game with the volumes and contrast of textures.
-Upon closer examination, these seemed stiff and clumsy things are created from high-quality leather, cashmere and wool.
-Despite its apparent simplicity, minimalism requires a little more attention to be judged on its merits.
+The architecture of the UNESCO headquarters in Paris, where the Loewe show was held, resonated with a collection in which the main emphasis was placed on the textures of fabrics and details.
+Phoebe Philo, the designer of Céline and the main champion of minimalism, followed by Joseph, having reduced the entire palette to just a few muted colors, bet on the game with volumes and the contrast of textures.
+On closer examination these seemingly tough and clumsy things turn out to be made of high-quality leather, cashmere and wool.
+Despite the apparent simplicity, minimalism requires a little more attention to be appreciated.

 Robert Morris.
 Untitled, 1965

 The work of Donald Judd in the Fund Cheenath (The Chinati Foundation) in the town of Marfa, Texas

 Joseph / Céline / Loewe / Jil Sander